cloudfoundry/diego-design-notes/migrating-to-diego.md

 Diego's restart policy is currently static.
 There are plans to make it configurable on a space-by-space level.
 This is discussed at length on [vcap-dev](https://groups.google.com/a/cloudfoundry.org/forum/#!topic/vcap-dev/tJTIkoD8__o/discussion) with stories beginning [here](https://www.pivotaltracker.com/story/show/87479698).

-### Environment Variables
+### Environment Variable Interpolation

 Diego does not interpolate environment variables (i.e. referring to one environment variable in another via `$` will not work).
 We'd like to see if this is, in fact, an issue for people.
-If you have trouble because of this please reach out on vcap-dev and we can look into workarounds/fixes.
+If you have trouble because of this please reach out on cf-dev and we can look into workarounds/fixes.

 ### Mixed Instances